caius/caiustheory.com/content/post/2018-11-21-prefixing-git-branch-with-initials.md

 Working somewhere where we prefix our branches with the creator's initials, I sometimes forget to do so.[^1] This leads to me having to rename the branch, typing out the whole name again after adding `cd/` to the start of it.

-Computers are meant to solve repetative problems for us, so lets put it to work in this case too.
+Computers are meant to solve repetitive problems for us, so let's put it to work in this case too.
 My [~/bin][binfiles] contains [`git current-branch`][git-current-branch], which returns the current branch name.

 If we hardcode the initials, this becomes a simple command to recall from our history:[^2]